What are the common types of ADR?

 The ODR platform can also be used without having to start legal action in the courts.

-Will I still be able to resolve cross-border disputes using ODR after Brexit?
+Will I still be able to resolve cross-border disputes after Brexit?

-In a no-deal scenario, the ODR platform run by the European Commission for Member States will no longer be accessible to UK buyers and sellers.
-But the obligations around alternative dispute resolution for businesses will not change as a result of a no-deal.
+After the transition period, the ODR platform run by the European Commission for Member States may no longer be accessible to UK buyers and sellers.

 Read our guide on how Brexit could impact consumer rights for more information.